equalitie/ouinet/README.md

     These mechanisms are attempted in order according to a (currently hard-wired, customizable in the future) *request router configuration*.
-    For instance, if one points the browser to a web page which it is not yet in the distributed cache, then the client shall forward the request to the injector.
+    For instance, if one points the browser to a web page which is not yet in the distributed cache, then the client shall forward the request to the injector.
 On success, (A) the injector will fetch, sign and send the content back to the client and (B) the client will seed the content to the